 Step 2: Identify & Clearly Understand Your Target Customer

-Psychographic and behavioral information that cannot be measured and which is subjective.
+This is psychographic and behavioral information that cannot be measured and is subjective.

 I recommend you start with a list of questions to be answered or hypotheses to be validated.
 From there, you can either mine existing data or conduct a brief, focused survey with an adequate sample size of participants.